St. Mary’s Pipe Organ

-Our new organ is the product of more than three years of vision, planning and hard work, most especially by our Director of Sacred Music, Mr. David Mathers, our Pastor, Fr.
+Our new organ is the product of more than three years of vision, planning and hard work, most especially by our former Director of Sacred Music, Mr. David Mathers, our former Pastor, Fr.
 Don Rooney, our organ consultant Dr. William Hamner, and organ builders Ms. Mary William Baines, Ms. Kathryn Holland, and Mr. Mark Scholtz.
 Our parish is especially indebted to all those who provided a clear vision of the beauty that the human arts can give to our worship, and for the tireless giving of their own talents and energy in leading the organ project.
 The 3,286 pipes of this marvelous musical instrument along with the renovation of the church is a legacy to many future generations of St. Mary members.

 Saint Mary’s three-manual, 49-rank pipe organ is the centerpiece of a substantial renovation of the interior of the church which took place in 2010.
 This included the demolition and rebuilding of the (liturgical) east end of the church (behind the altar) to make room for the organ, as well as installation of new flooring in the nave to improve acoustics.
 The instrument resides behind a large casework which functions as the reredos of the altar/sanctuary.
 Organ chamber construction includes concrete block walls, cement board ceilings, and 2 ¾” thick expression shutters with 45 degree bevels.
 The action is entirely electric (with pneumatic pouches on larger pipes).
 This provides low maintenance cost, reliable performance and flexibility in chamber layout, allowing for more efficient use of available space.
 The console is moveable and can be easily relocated to the front of the worship space for concerts.